Bugsy Siegel

 To my knowledge, they do not, though the casino I worked in was one of the older properties on the Strip.
 In my 2.5 years in Vegas, I've never actually heard of or seen actual evidence to support this claim.
 Nicer casinos will have good ventilation to help dissipate all the cigarette smoke, but in general, they are more likely to try to ply you with free booze, meal comps (if you're valuable enough), or make you unaware of the time by not having clocks on the gaming floor or windows to the outside world that indicate the passage of time.

-What's the closest you've come to "losing it" on someone you were helping?I'll be honest - I don't know that there is such an understanding, at least explicitly.
+What's the MOST trashed you've ever found a hotel room?I'll be honest - I don't know that there is such an understanding, at least explicitly.
 The kind of thing that would make the front page isn't going to be your "run-of-the-mill" suicide or theft - the kind of thing that would make the front page would have to be pretty sensationalistic.
 It is Vegas, after all!
 What I can tell you is that properties will typically have PR professionals on staff to respond to media inquiries about incidents like these, and incidents are reported often in outlets like the Las Vegas Sun or Las Vegas Review-Journal - though they wouldn't typically make front page news unless particularly sensationalistic in nature.
 While there is some logic in thinking that the local media would behave this way, I think that very few tourists coming to Vegas read the Sun or the RJ, so these kinds of things don't typically scare people away.
 I think crime on the Strip tends to be generally petty misdemeanors (often alcohol-fueled stereotypical asshole behavior) as opposed to major incidents - in fact, I'm surprised there aren't more incidents.
 I think that's in part because the tourist areas are crawling with property security and the police, who are pretty prompt to any major situations.
 I've always felt very safe walking along the Strip in the tourist areas as far south as Mandalay Bay and as far north as the Wynn.
 Once you get going a bit further north beyond the Wynn, it starts becoming a bit colorful, up to the Riviera, where it starts becoming a bit sketchier (note, this is based on when I last lived there at the beginning of 2009).
 Your point isn't entirely lost though; Vegas is essentially a one-factory town (casinos) - and the wealth of the casinos helps fund everything, including local government (there are no state taxes in NV).
 Anything bad for the industry is going to disproportionately hurt a large portion of the local population.
 If there was something as sensational as say, a terrorist attempt or attack, I imagine it'd be impossible to keep out of the national press; by extension, I'd expect the local press to cover such an incident closely as well, even though it'd be sure to impact the economy.
 One interesting minor twist is that many of the locals casinos (off-Strip) are also owned by the Greenspun family, who also own the Las Vegas Sun newspaper.

 I guess you could try to live like the locals do...
 GAMBLING Those who work in the Strip casinos generally eschew them on the weekends (only going in for work or if family/friends are in town).
 Many locals go to casinos, but go to places like Green Valley Ranch and other off-strip properties for gambling; not quite as glitzy or glamorous, but I suspect that the slots offer better odds and less costly table play.
 For example, many casual gambler tourists on the Strip play on strategically placed blackjack tables that offer 6:5 payment on blackjack rather than 3:2; for anyone who is semi-serious at playing blackjack, that's the kind of thing that cuts into your winnings.
 Also, spend a few bucks to buy those cards that show the "proper play" in blackjack - they are credit card sized plastic cards that indicate what you should do depending on your hand and the dealer's up card (e.g. stand or hit); you are allowed to bring those to the table to inform your play to make the most advantageous decisions ("basic strategy").
 If your game is craps (and those of you in the know understand that the craps table has the only bet in the casino that is expected to break even over large numbers of trials), off Strip casinos let you take higher odds betting.
 For those of you playing slots, I suspect that on average, the hold on "locals" casinos is not as much as at Strip casinos.
 That said, if you must gamble and stay on the Strip, can I recommend the totally dumpy Casino Royale between Harrah's and the Venetian for the mathematically most advantageous games per the above.
 If you like playing anything other than what I've mentioned, the odds get mathematically worse for those games.
 Stay away from gimmick games like "War" and Keno, because they're horrendous games (from a casino odds standpoint).
 If you must play a machine, learn how to play video poker; it's the local's game of choice because it can provide engaging play and can be decent odds compared to other slot machines.
 If you gamble more than a few hours, be sure to consider registering yourself with the player's club and having your play rated during that time (give the floorman in the pit your gaming card when you sit down to play or stick it in the card reader of the slot machine).
 If you intend to gamble semi-seriously, ideally concentrate your play in as few days as possible; casinos rate you based on your play within a "gaming day" (which may not go midnight to midnight but say, 6am to 6am) - if you spread out the same amount of play over multiple days, you look like a less potent gambler than if you concentrate the same amount of play during one gaming day.
 FOOD & BEVERAGE: My favorite buffet in Vegas is at the Bellagio.
 Lunch is quite a bit cheaper than Dinner, so if you can get full there and have a light dinner elsewhere, you're probably better off.
 If you don't have a particular time you need to go to Vegas but really want to go to the fine dining restaurants, Restaurant Week is an excellent time to go and get bargains on excellent meals.
 Also, if you can make your way to Chinatown which is pretty close, you can get great Asian food in that area (Vietnamese, Chinese and Korean).
 Even closer than Chinatown is Lotus of Siam on Sahara if you want great Thai - but make reservations early if you want to go, and note, it's in a sketch area.
 But it's worth the hassle, Lotus of Siam was always my go-to place to take out of town guests.
 Basically, if you can escape the gravity of dining on-property, you'll be able to save some money.
 If you intend to gamble, flag a waitress down while you're playing or ask the staff in the pit for comp drinks (just try to stay in control) to enjoy one of the classic benefits of Vegas - don't forget to tip, especially if you want more!
 TRANSPORTATION: There's cheap shuttle service from McCarran Airport to any Strip casino...if you don't want a rental car, you can take that to your hotel.
 If a taxicab takes you through a tunnel on your way to the Strip from McCarran, they may be taking you the long way around for no good reason (note, I haven't lived there since 2009, so it is possible this no longer is true).
 Depending on where you intend to travel, if you don't have a rental car, you may be able to use the little-known Las Vegas Monorail to get around (remember, casino blocks are a wee bit longer than city blocks, especially in the Vegas summer).
 ENTERTAINMENT: If you don't have a lot of money, Vegas has unparalleled people watching.
 You can sit yourself down in the shade somewhere (it gets hot, but there's not much humidity in Vegas during the summer) and watch pretty much all of humanity pass by.
 If you want to spend a little more, there are niches like O'Sheas opposite from Caesars Palace between the Flamingo and Imperial Palace that has music nightly and beer pong in the back, and relatively inexpensive table games.
 If you want to see a Cirque show, I'd highly recommend Mystere at Treasure Island - as the oldest Cirque du Soleil show, it charges less than some of the other shows because it's the oldest.
 It has spectacular acrobatics and visual imagery.
 If you can afford a bit more, "O" at Bellagio adds amazing technology from the stage.
 You can see about dinner/show packages if you checkout the website or call the casino to get an even better deal.
 If you're open for the show that you want to see, I'd highly recommend going to the 1/2 off ticket booths (I think there's one near MGM and one in Fashion Square Mall opposite the Wynn) to see what shows are being offered.
 Casinos love and hate the 1/2 off ticket booths since it kind of cheapens the product, but it also provides a way to get at least something for a show instead of having empty seats.
 If you like insult humor (think Triumph from Conan) - I can highly recommend one of the best little-known secrets on the Strip - Vinnie Favorito.
 He has an amazing memory and basically does 5 min of canned standup before going through the entire audience and ripping on them, remembering each person's story and going back and forth between random members of the audience.
 Penn and Teller are a bit of a hike at the Rio off-strip, but they are among my favorite magicians ever.
 Many of these shows can be purchased at the 1/2 off booth.
 EXOTIC ENTERTAINMENT: The first month I was there, my friends and I thought it would be hilarious and ironic to deliberately go to a bad strip club.
 Instead, it was sad and depressing.
 And expensive.
 Stick to the big names (think: Spearmint Rhino).
 And avoid The Rhino or any other such club on a major holiday, like Christmas eve.
 Let's just say they don't send out the "A" team.
 I learned that the hard way too.
 And if you are having a cab driver take you to such a club, the cabbie typically gets a kickback from the strip club for taking you there (the strip club will charge you just to get in unless you have a local driver's license) so if you have the gift of gab, you might be able to weasel out of the fare if the cabbie ends up getting a kickback from wherever you go.
 HOTELS: I always got asked about free rooms.
 In short, the best way to get good deals on non-major events where the city is booked (e.g. New Year's Eve) is to use Priceline.
 Find out how to use "free rebidding" on biddingfortravel.com and avoid doing it with areas that have resorts.
 You'll pay a premium to be on the Strip, but you can always go a bit further off, to a joint like the Hard Rock, which will be a nice property that will probably cost less than a comparable Strip property.
 If you're a heavy gambler, you may be able to qualify for discounted rooms or even comped rooms depending on your level of play.
 If you intend to gamble more than a few hours and don't mind being in a gaming database, you should always get your play rated by registering for the casino's gaming club...when you make your bookings, you can always see if your play qualifies you for a discount for direct bookings.